cotes2020/jekyll-theme-chirpy/_posts/01AWS/SecurityTools/2020-07-18-overallsecurity.md

    - <font color=blue> AWS CloudTrail </font>
      - provides a history of AWS API calls that can assist in response and trigger automated detection and response systems.
    - <font color=blue> VPC Flow Logs </font>
-     - enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+     - enables you to capture information about the IP traffic going to and from network interfaces in the VPC.
    - <font color=blue> AWS Key Management Service (KMS) </font>
      - encrypts sensitive data at rest including logs aggregated and stored centrally.
    - <font color=blue> Amazon GuardDuty </font>